indrarahul/indrarahul-codes/_posts/2020-07-24-google-summer-of-code.md

 - Slack
 - Karma

-Each developed components are the building blocks of the intelligent system.
-Let us discuss their implementation, features one by one.
+All of these components been developed, are building blocks of the intelligent system.
+Let us discuss their implementation and features one by one.

 ## Parsers

 AlertManager is an extensive tool for storing alerts from various sources.
-Prometheus, Grafana are the two most supported tools for AlertManager where you can simply define alert rules and then you are good to go.
+Prometheus, Grafana are the two most supported tools for AlertManager where you can simply define alert rules and you are good to go.
 Ticketing systems such as GGUS, SSB have their own dedicated platform for issueing tickets.
-These tickets give an insight to the operational teams to make important decisions when outages happen which means we would want them in the AlertManager.
-There were no solutions than using AlertManager API endpoints which give access to CRUD operations.
+These tickets provide useful insights to the operational teams to make important decisions when outages happen, therefore we would want them in the AlertManager.
+So far, there were no solutions other than using AlertManager API endpoints which give access to CRUD operations.

 ### GGUS